newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/zoning-cannabis.md

 required: true
 ---

-To obtain a Cannabis license you will need zoning approval from your local government and a letter of resolution.
-The letter of resolution is proof that your local government approves and is in support of your cannabis business.
-You'll need this letter for your Cannabis license application.
+To obtain a Cannabis license you will need zoning approval from your local government and a letter of resolution of support.
+The resolution of support is proof that your local government approves and is in support of your cannabis business.
+This letter is a requirement for your Cannabis license application and its used as evidence that you obtained your local government's approval.

 **To complete this task you must meet with your local Zoning Office.**

 ---